slubzz/put-me-on-a-watchlist/README.md

 ## Running the script
 You need Python on your system.
 Then go to the directory where you downloaded the script and type `python put-me-on-a-watchlist.py` in a Terminal or Command Prompt.

-## Running in Docker
+## Docker support
+Want to pollute your data profile on a Larger Scale?
+For some reason this script has Docker support.
+(Thanks [@johanot](https://github.com/johanot)!)
 Build the container: `docker build -t put-me-on-a-watchlist .` Run it: `docker run -t --rm put-me-on-a-watchlist`

-If you are scared at first, you can do a dry-run without network: `docker run -t --rm --net none put-me-on-a-watchlist`
+Want to test first so you still have time to arrange an escape plan for when the cops show up?
+You can do a dry-run without network: `docker run -t --rm --net none put-me-on-a-watchlist`

 ## Can I talk to you about this script?
 Sure, tweet [@neufv_txt](https://twitter.com/n_eufv_txt).